yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/security/enable-encryption-at-rest.md

 ## Rotate the master keys used for encryption at rest

-As part of envelope encryption, the universe keys are protected by Master keys.
-This key resides in the KMS of your choosing and is used to encrypt and decrypt the universe keys as needed.
+As part of envelope encryption, the universe keys are protected by master keys.
+The master key resides in the KMS of your choosing and is used to encrypt and decrypt the universe keys as needed.

 In YugabyteDB Anywhere, a KMS configuration is used to house the information about the master key to use in envelope encryption, as well as the credentials to use to access this master key.

-The KMS configurations, and consequently the master keys used to encrypt the universe key can be changed or rotated at any time.
-To accomplish this, create a new KMS configuration with the new master key to use.
-Once the KMS configuration is successfully created, go to the Actions tab for the encryption-at-rest enabled universe and select the Encryption-At-Rest menu item.
-In the Manage encryption-at-rest screen that shows, the KMS configuration field’s drop down menu can be used to select the new KMS config.
-Click Apply to use the new KMS config and Master key for envelope encryption.
+The KMS configurations, and consequently the master keys used to encrypt the universe key, can be changed or rotated at any time.
+To accomplish this, do the following:

+1. Create a new KMS configuration with the new master key to use.
+1. After the KMS configuration is successfully created, go to the **Actions** tab of the encryption-at-rest enabled universe and select the **Encryption-At-Rest** menu item.
+1. In the Manage encryption-at-rest screen that shows, use the KMS configuration drop-down menu to select the new KMS configuration.
+1. Click **Apply** to use the new KMS config and Master key for envelope encryption.

-Note that you can choose to rotate the master key/KMS config or rotate the Universe key.
-Both actions cannot be performed simultaneously.
+Note that you can choose to rotate the master key/KMS configuration or rotate the Universe key.
+You can't perform both actions at the same time.

 Backup and Restore
-When restoring an encrypted backup to a Universe, Yugabyte Anywhere detects the correct KMS config used to encrypt the backup.
-The KMS config used must be available in the Yugabyte Anywhere account for this.
+When restoring an encrypted backup to a Universe, Yugabyte Anywhere detects the correct KMS configuration used to encrypt the backup.
+The KMS configuration must be available in the YugabyteDB Anywhere account for this.

+{{< warning title="Deleting KMS configurations" >}}

-Important: When you delete a KMS config, you will no longer be able to decrypt Universe keys that were encrypted using the Master key in the KMS config.
-Ensure that you no longer need a KMS config,or a master key, or any of the key’s versions before you destroy it.
-Retain all KMS configs used to encrypt the data in backups and snapshots.
+When you delete a KMS configuration, you will no longer be able to decrypt universe keys that were encrypted using the master key in the KMS configuration.
+Before deleting a configuration, make sure that you no longer need the KMS configuration, master key, or any of the key versions before you destroy it.
+Retain all KMS configurations used to encrypt data in backups and snapshots.

+{{< /warning >}}

 ## Rotate the universe keys used for encryption at rest